dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_9.md

 Let us look at an extension of the π-calculus with test for name equality $[x=y]P$ and $[x≠y]P$.

 This extension can be useful to model which programs passing names to model addresses (url or pointer) or data and acting differently depending on the value.
-For instance, one can model a firewall which drops messages from a set of addresses and forward mesages from the others addresses.
+For instance, one can model a firewall which drops messages from a set of addresses and forward messages from the others addresses.

-More formally, the grammar of processes is extended with:
+Formally, the grammar of processes is extended with:

 $
 \begin{array}{rcll}